 The USC Kaufman Portfolio has two written short answers—one that’s required and one that’s optional.
-Our faculty don’t see your Common Application, so the written short answers provide an opportunity to communicate your interest in the program and share critical information.
+Our faculty don’t see your Common Application, so the written short answers provide an opportunity to communicate your interest in the school and university and to share critical information.

 The Required Written Short Answer

 The required written short answer asks you to answer the following prompt in about 250 words:

 The USC Glorya Kaufman School of Dance is uniquely positioned as a conservatory embedded within one of the world’s leading private research universities.
 How will you take advantage of the many academic, artistic and social opportunities available at the university as a whole?

 Here are my (somewhat) short recommendations for the written short answers.

 - Remember to speak not just about why you’re interested in USC Kaufman.
 USC Kaufman is not just a conservatory that prepares technically proficient dancers.
 It’s also within USC.
 How will the opportunities at the university supplement your development as an artist and as a person?
 How will you connect these other interests to dance?
 How might they broaden your horizons, even outside of dance?